TrafficGamer: Reliable and Flexible Traffic Simulation for Safety-Critical Scenarios with Game-Theoretic Oracles: Experimental Results

+\textit{Risk-related} metrics include Time to Collision (TTC), Time Headway (THW), the rate of crash, and off-road.
+TTC refers to the time it takes for a vehicle to collide with an obstacle in front while maintaining its current speed and direction.
+THW means the time interval between the vehicle and the one in front.
+For TTC and THW of each timestep, we only consider vehicle pairs where the car distance is less than 20 $m$ to focus on areas with high vehicle density, and we define the collision risk threshold as 2 seconds.

+\textit{Diversity} metric refers\cite{zhang2025DriveGen} to measuring the diversity of trajectories generated by the vehicles controlled by each method.
+A trajectory consists of the sequence of position coordinates along a vehicle's path.
+The generated trajectories from each scenario are randomly split into pairs, and the average pairwise differences within each pair are calculated, which serves as the diversity metric.
+We only consider algorithm-controlled vehicles.

-We compare the proposed method with QCNet \cite{zhou2023qcnet}, MAPPO (Multi-Agent Proximal Policy Optimization)\cite{yu2022mappo}, and GameFormer\cite{Huang2023gameformer}.
+{\bf Baselines.} We compare the proposed method with supervised learning method QCNet\cite{zhou2023qcnet}, Donut\cite{knoche2025donut}, OptTrajDiff\cite{wang2024optimizing}, Smartpretrain\cite{zhousmartpretrain}, RL method Multi-Agent Proximal Policy Optimization (MAPPO)\cite{yu2022mappo}, and game-theoretical method GameFormer\cite{Huang2023gameformer}.
 QCNet jointly predicts the trajectory of multiple agents under a supervised learning framework.
-MAPPO is a policy gradient algorithm designed for Multi-agent reinforcement learning (MARL).
-GameFormer proposes a game-theoretic model and learning framework for interactive prediction and planning using Transformers.
-More details for the baselines can be found in Supplementary Section 1c.
+Donut encodes historical trajectories and predicts future trajectories with an autoregressive model.
+OptTrajDiff utilizes a diffusion model for joint trajectory prediction and controllable generation.
+SmartPretrain integrates self-supervised contrastive and reconstructive learning, leveraging the strengths of generative and discriminative paradigms to effectively represent spatio-temporal interactions.
+MAPPO is a policy gradient algorithm designed for MARL.
+GameFormer proposes a game-theoretic model and learning framework for interactive prediction and planning.
+The QCNet and MAPPO methods also serve as ablation baselines.

+{\bf Training details.} Layer normalization (LayerNorm) is used in Multilayer Perceptrons (MLPs) and attention layers.
+We adopt the AdamW optimizer to train the world model in an end-to-end manner.
+The learning rate is initialized to $5 \times 10^{-4}$ and is decayed using the cosine annealing scheduler.
+We use the cross-entropy loss as the classification loss of the training world model to optimize the mixing coefficients.
+For the implementation of policy and value functions, we use a two-layer MLP, a one-layer LayerNorm, and a one-layer ReLU to construct them.
+We showcase some important training parameters of TrafficGamer in Table \ref{table:TrafficGamer_parameters}.